 John J. Larsen, Jr. was appointed as the public representative, and chairman, of the Labor and Industrial Relations Commission in June 2013.
 A St. Louis native, Larsen is a graduate of the University of Missouri – Columbia, and the St. Louis University School of Law.
 Larsen spent 33 years in private practice representing injured workers in workers’ compensation claims.
 He has also served as a Special Assistant Attorney General and on the Missouri Bar Association’s workers’ compensation legislative subcommittee.
-Larsen and his wife, Marjorie, have six children.

 James G. Avery Jr., was appointed to serve as the employer representative on the Labor and Industrial Relations Commission in January 2012.
 As Commissioner, Avery looks out for the best interests of Missouri employers in the following types of appeals: workers’ compensation, unemployment insurance, crime and tort victims’ compensation, and prevailing wage objections.
 Avery served in the U.S. Marine Corps from 1991-1994 and then later represented the 95th District (St. Louis County area) as a state representative from 2002-2008.
 He currently serves in the Missouri National Guard as Company Commander HHC 203rd Engineer Battalion.
 He was deployed to Somalia, Iraq, and then to Afghanistan in the fall of 2009.
 In 2004, Avery received a special award from the Regional Chamber and Growth Association for his military service.

 Curtis E. Chick, Jr., was appointed as the employee representative of the Labor and Industrial Relations Commission (LIRC) in 2011.
 After graduating from Helias High School in Jefferson City, in 1966, Chick began his career in the U.S. Army in 1967 and served until 1970.
 Chick became an apprentice in the Sheet Metal Workers’ Union Apprenticeship Program in 1970 and completed his program four years later.
 He served as a Business Representative for the Sheet Metal Workers’ Union #36 for 25 years as well as served on the Missouri Workforce Investment Board for one year before being appointed to the LIRC.
-Chick and his wife, Brenda, have one son, Eric.

 Labor and Industrial Relations Commission